 Step 2: Find Your Perfect Warehouse Rental Space in Columbus, Ohio

 Inquire with your current landlord.
-You may just be looking either for additional units elsewhere or a full-on space upgrade.
+You may be looking for additional units elsewhere or a full-on space upgrade.
 If this is your situation, and you already rent warehouse space, consider speaking with your current landlord before taking any next steps.
 Hopefully, you have built a healthy relationship with the building owner, so there’s no harm in inquiring about additional warehouse rentals.
-The chances are likely that your landlord has other properties elsewhere that may suit your needs.
+The chances are that your landlord has other properties elsewhere that may suit your needs.

 Consider making concessions.
 Let’s say that the distance is a deal-breaker.
 What can you do to ensure a location within a metro area?
 Consider an offer of concessions to a potential landlord, such as prepaid rent.
 Help you beat your competition and enhance your chances of being selected for the property with concessions.